This article describes configurations you need to perform on your cluster prior to using Ansys Lumerical for distributed or concurrent computing.

 - Install Lumerical simulation suite on your cluster, preferably on a shared filesystem.

 - Running multiple simulations across several computers simultaneously (concurrent computing), will require as many licenses as the number of computers running the simulations.
+See the Knowledge Base article Ansys optics solve, accelerator, and Ansys HPC license consumption for more information on estimation and license sharing.

-eg. #licenses = #nodes running jobs at the same time - Concurrent computing is currently supported by all products.
+- Concurrent computing is currently supported by all products.

 - Distributed computing is only available for FDTD and varFDTD.